aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 Do you expect to stick with HTTP verbs (GET, POST, etc.) as the **only** action identifiers?

 If so, does this approach feel like cheating or breaking that expectation?
-If not, what’s the alternative?
+If not, what's the alternative?
-At this point, we’re bending some classic REST ideas - maybe even breaking a few.
+At this point, we're bending some classic REST ideas - maybe even breaking a few.
 But is that a problem, or just evolution?

-# Option 5: I’ve got something better
+# Option 5: I've got something better

 You do?
 Maybe you do.